LukeShortCloud/rootpages/src/virtualization/kubernetes_administration.rst

 -  Home lab = Flannel.
 Easy to setup and provides container network separation.
 -  Work lab = Canal.
 It expands upond Flannel by adding support for other features such as the  NetworkPolicy API.
 -  Encryption = Weave Net.
 Designed to be scalable and secure.
+-  Windows Node = Antrea.
+The only vendor-agnostic CNI plugin that works on Windows Nodes.

 Legacy plugins that are no longer maintained: